 - Touching the wound too much

-- Pain starting around 2 days after the procedure
+- Pain that starts two days after the procedure

 - Dull, throbbing pain radiating from the socket up to your ear

-- A dry looking opening where the blood clot should be
+- A dry opening where the blood clot should be

 - Bad breath and a bad taste in your mouth